lignumsystem/lignum-core/README.md

 # lignum-core

-Welcome to the lignum-core repository.
-The lignum-core implements the ubiquitous classes in The LIGNUM System
+Welcome to the *lignum-core* repository.
+The *lignum-core* implements the ubiquitous libraries and binaries in The LIGNUM System in seven projects:

 	+ c++adt: basic ubiquitous (abstract) classes
 	+ Firmamanet: Implementation of the hemispheren standard overcast sky (SOC)
 	+ stl-lignum: Implementatetation of the elementry tree units in LIGNUM
 	+ stl-voxelspace: VoxelSpace implementation
 	+ LEngine: L-system implementation
 	+ XMLTree: XML representation of the Lignum tree
 	+ qt-workbench: The LignumWB GUI implementation

 # Requirements